melt-ui/melt-ui/src/docs/content/builders/calendar.md

 </Preview>

-### Allow Deselection
+### Deselection

-By default, once a calendar date has been selected, the user cannot deselect it (which would result in the `value` being undefined).
-They can, however, select a different date, which will replace the current selection.

-If you'd like to disable this default behavior, you can set the `allowDeselect` prop to `true`, which will allow the user to deselect the whatever date they have selected.
+By default, users can deselect a selected date without selecting another, by selecting the date again.
+This results in the `value` potentially being `undefined`.
+If you'd like to disable this  behavior, you can set the `preventDeselect` prop to `true`, which will prevent the user from being able to deselect dates.

 ```svelte showLineNumbers {9}
 <script lang="ts">